of FOAR

 Tom Monahan is a retired Army Captain (PDRL) and both a military and civilian logistician.
 Initially commissioned regular Army and branched Field Artillery in 1984, Tom saw the light when serving as a Battalion S4 and PBO and voluntarily branch transferred to Quartermaster Corps in 1987.
 In 1990 Tom was medically retired, and seamlessly employed his Army skills set in logistics, leadership, and management into corporate life, small business, and higher education.
 He has served as an officer and leader with his fraternities, Veterans’ organization, church, Scouting, and HOA.
 While at WVU he was awarded a three-year Army ROTC scholarship, earned the designation of Distinguished Military Graduate, and participated in the 1980s version of the Ranger Challenge for 4 years.
 He was posted at Fort Sill, OK; Giessen, (formerly West) Germany; Fort Lee, VA; and Fort Polk, LA.
 His civilian career took him to Indianapolis, IN, Sacramento, CA, Virginia Beach, VA and back to Morgantown, WV.
 Tom is retired.
 He and his wife, Linn, met at WVU and have been married since 1983.
 They live in the Cheat Lake area of Morgantown and have two adult children and one grandchild.

-Lake Summers is our Director of Giving.
+Lake Summers Director for Marketing and Communications.
 Lake is a 1987 DMG of WVU’s Army ROTC program, and a 3 ½ year scholarship recipient.
 After earning his bachelor’s degree from WVU in Marketing, Lake graduated in 1991 from the University of South Carolina School of Law.
 Lake spent a year clerking for a state circuit court judge before joining the Army JAG Corps in 1992.
 Lake spent 3 years on active duty with the 82nd Airborne Division during which he served as trial counsel and legal advisor for the 505 PIR (3d Brigade).
 After leaving active duty, Lake worked as a state court prosecutor, and he continued his service in the Reserves with the 12th Legal Support Organization at Ft.
 Jackson, South Carolina.
 Lake was mobilized in 2003 for OIF, and he deployed to Kuwait and Iraq.
 Lake’s military awards include the BSM and CAB.
 Since 2004, Lake has been a partner in a Columbia, South Carolina law firm, and he focuses on employment law and litigation.
 Lake and his wife, Renae (a WV native, WVU College of Law graduate, and practicing attorney), have 4 children between them, all of whom are over the age of 21 and all of whom have mercifully departed the family home in Columbia.

 Josh Meador is the Mountaineer Battalion Alumni Engagement Coordinator.
 Josh is a 2007 graduate of WVU with a bachelor’s degree in Exercise Physiology.
 Upon graduation he was commissioned as a Transportation Officer and has served at multiple echelons throughout his career.
 Josh’s time of service has included assignments at Schofield Barracks, HI, Fort Drum, NY and Joint Base Lewis-McChord, WA.
 Josh currently resides outside of Louisville, KY with his wife and son.